 ILP volunteers typically serve by helping children learn English, but the program in Romania is really unique.
-Volunteers serve by spending time with children in an orphanage — part of that includes volunteering in the orphanage-extension apartments, where children from the orphanage live in a more family-like setting to get ready for adoption.
-It's a really special experience — read more about that system in Romania here.
+Volunteers serve by spending time with children in the orphanage program — part of that includes volunteering in the orphanage-extension apartments, where children from the orphanage live in a more family-like setting.
+It's a really special experience.

 How Will I Be Helping?

 Depending on where you’re serving, volunteers crawl around with young children, and play games outside in the yard with the older children.
 Stretch tired legs and arms while singing songs to the kids who can’t leave their beds.
-Work with children who don’t receive the attention necessary to develop basic social skills, like learning how to share or not to shout.
-Help parents who are fostering children with difficulties.
-Serve in apartments with orphans who are getting ready for a family-like life before being adopted.
-There are many ways to help orphanages and local hospitals in Romania.
+Place stickers on the hands of children who can't hear you singing, but love to see your smile.
+Work with children who don’t receive the attention necessary to develop basic social skills, like learning how to share, manage their frustration in a tantrum or not to shout.
+There are many ways to help in Romania.